surge-dalhousie/discover-python/lists.md

 ## Use `del` to remove items from a list entirely

 - We use `del list_name[index]` to remove an element from a list (in the example, 9 is not a prime number) and thus shorten it.
-- `del` is not a function or a method, but a *statement* in the language.
+- `del` is not a function or a method, but a *statement* in Python.
 That is why it is followed by a space, rather than providing arguments in parentheses.
 - In the example below, we extend one list with another, but then we notice that the last value in the first list, is duplicated as the first value in the second list.
 So we need to remove one copy of the repeated value.